 When might remortgaging to pay off debts be a good idea?

-Mortgage rates have fallen to record lows in recent years.
+Mortgage rates have dropped in recent years.
 They are beginning to creep back up as cheap bank funding becomes less available but if you can get a low enough rate a remortgage may work out better for you than a loan to release money to pay off debts.
-If you can find a record-low mortgage, the monthly repayments can be less than a personal loan.
+If you can find a low mortgage, the monthly repayments can be less than a personal loan.

 You can typically borrow more with a remortgage than a personal loan.
 A personal loan provider may only lend up to a maximum of £50,000, while a remortgage would usually start from this amount.
 A remortgage would also let you spread repayments over a longer term compared with a loan.
 The monthly repayments on a mortgage would usually be worked out over 25 or 30 years, while loans, although for a smaller amount, are calculated over one, three or five years.

 When remortgaging to pay off debts is not a good idea

 There may also be product, legal and valuation fees to pay.
 Currently, if you have credit cards built up or a loan to repay, they are most likely unsecured.
 If you fail to repay it will affect your credit rating and you could end up with county court fines and in extreme cases, imprisonment.
 However, by taking out a remortgage to release funds to pay them off essentially turns them into a secured product, which then brings your property into the equation.
 If you cannot keep up with the repayments on your mortgage your lender could repossess your property and you will lose your home.